Home » Romtronic Engineering Hub » Design & DFM (Design for Manufacturability) » How to choose the correct wire gauge for your wire harness

 • Balance weight vs. performance.
 In aerospace, lighter wires matter.
 In industrial or automotive settings, robustness might take priority.

 • Don’t ignore insulation.
-Choose insulation type based on temperature, chemicals, or abrasion resistance needs.
+Select an insulation type based on your temperature, chemical, or abrasion resistance needs.

 • Check the whole system.
 Match wire gauge to connectors, fuses, and routing paths.
-A strong wire means nothing if paired with an underrated terminal.
+A strong wire is worthless if paired with an underperforming terminal.

 • Document your design.
 Labeling and wire color coding improve serviceability and reduce errors during production.